Anirudh-R-1201/Anirudh-R-1201.github.io/_portfolio/portfolio-3.md

 ---
 title: "GenericCoin"
-excerpt: "A proof of work based blockchain created using VanillaJS"
+excerpt: "A blockchain implementation exploring proof-of-work consensus and transaction integrity."
 collection: portfolio
+permalink: /portfolio/generic-coin/
 ---

-This was an attempt to create a vanilla blockchain from scratch providing security in a decentralised setup, leveraging on Proof of Work consensus mechanism.
-The blockchain (GenericCoin) leverages EC encryption and proof of work to mine new blocks and verify transactions.
-Truffle Suite’s Ganache and Metamask wallet were used in testing.
+GenericCoin is a blockchain built from first principles to study the mechanics behind decentralized state.

+The implementation covers block construction, proof-of-work mining, transaction verification, elliptic-curve signatures, and chain validation.
+Ganache and MetaMask were used to exercise transaction flows and inspect how state changes propagate through the system.

 [Repository](https://github.com/Anirudh-R-1201/GenericCoin)